Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 12. Save the scene by pressing **Ctrl/Cmd** + **S** (selecting **File** > **Save**).

+### Scene management and the scenes in build list

+Netcode for GameObjects comes with an integrated scene management solution that helps you synchronize what scenes should be loaded by all connected clients.
+The `NetworkManager` **Enable Scene Management** property, enabled by default, determines whether the integrated scene management solution will be used for your project (or not).
+In order for the integrated scene management solution to work properly, you must add any scene you want to be synchronized to the scenes in build list.
+This section guides you through adding your current scene to the scenes in build list.

+1. Open the Build Settings window by selecting **File** > **Build Settings**.
+2. Select **Add Open Scenes**.
+3. **Scenes/SampleScene** is listed under **Scenes In Build**.
+You can close the Build Settings window.

-## Test starting a host in Unity Editor
+## Test starting a host in the Unity Editor

-To ensure that **NetworkManager** and **PlayerPrefab** are functioning correctly, you can test starting a host in the Unity Editor.
-A host plays the role of a server and a client at the same time.
+Now that you have a **NetworkManager**, assigned a **PlayerPrefab**, and added your current scene to the scenes in build test, you can quickly verify everything is functioning/configured correctly via entering play mode in the Unity Editor.
+By starting a host, you are starting `NetworkManager` as both a server and a client at the same time.

 You can test your Hello World project using the Unity Editor or a command-line helper.
 If you choose the latter, refer to [Create a command line helper](../tutorials/command-line-helper/).
 Otherwise, refer to the following instructions to test using the Unity Editor.
 Only the Plane appears on the server until the first client connects.
 Then, Netcode for GameObjects spawns a new Player prefab for each connected client; however, they overlap in the Game view.